Ballet Slippers with Ribbons

-Pre-Ballet and Ballet I students may wear shoes with a little growing space.
-The extra 1/4-1/2 inch growing room should be at the big toe not at the outside of the foot.
+Pre-Ballet and Ballet I students may wear shoes with a little growing.
+The extra 1/4-1/2 inch growing room should be at the big toe not at the outside of the foot, or distal phalanges/toes.
 The big toe is almost always longer, but if it is the 2nd toe that is longer, one must fit for that toe.

 Dancers should feel their toes able to spread out when they rise, or plié (bend their knees).
 This encourages correct development of the foot not just for dance, but for longevity of feet health.

 How to tie the ribbons, this is the same for soft ballet shoes and pointe shoes: